Kaki Bukit, Singapore

 Kaki Bukit is an industrial area located in Bedok in the East Region of Singapore.
 It is home to many high tech industrial companies and warehouses.
-There used to be a prison complex called Kaki Bukit Centre, which was converted to a prison school in 2000, however it has since moved to Tanah Merah and the Acacia Welfare Home now stands in its place.
+There used to be a prison complex called Kaki Bukit Centre, which was converted to a prison school in 2000.
+It has since moved to Tanah Merah and the Acacia Welfare Home now stands in its place.
 On the south of Kaki Bukit is Jalan Tenaga and Jalan Damai neighbourhoods of Bedok Reservoir Road.
-Redevelopments are in the pipeline for Kaki Bukit beyond 2030 when Paya Lebar Airbase located just north of the estate relocates to Changi.
+Redevelopments are in the pipeline for Kaki Bukit beyond 2030 when Paya Lebar Airbase, located just north of the estate, relocates to Changi.
 Not only would land be freed up for use but building height restrictions, that are currently in place for safety reasons because the estate is directly aligned with the airbase runway, would also be lifted.
 Kaki Bukit is classified by Urban Redevelopment Authority (URA) as a subzone under the planning area of Bedok, its boundaries differ from the constituency boundaries used by the Singapore Parliament.